They’re a talking point, colourful, and fun to see. I’m just not too sure they are really about me.

 Just imagine – with nothing to do, your days spent at home; you’d get bored very quickly and feel quite alone.

 Don’t stay silent when others say my life has no worth.
-Their influence is strong; complicit in deciding the fate of another, well before birth.
+Their influence is strong; complicit in deciding the fate of others like me, well before birth.

 Champion me, not only with socks, but with all you can muster.
 Stand up for me, defend me, be a myth buster.

 Give those who will love me all the help they may need To nurture me, teach me, help me succeed.

 Don’t abandon them or leave them – at times -feeling so alone.
 Give them all the support you are able; help set the tone.

 So wear the socks if you like; the bright colours I love and am happy to see.
 So long as you then take them off and walk barefoot with me.

 The DSRF are the UK’s only Down’ Syndrome Research Charity.
 Their vision is a long, healthy, happy life for people with Down’s syndrome (DS) and their families.
 The Foundation is a charity born out of a parent’s love and a passion for the very best evidence-based interventions.
 You can donate to their work if you wish here.